Skip to main content

 8×8 Garden Planner

 An 8×8 raised bed gives you 64 squares — enough to feed a small family for half the year.
-Here's a beginner-friendly sample layout, plus the principles to design your own.
+Click any square to drop a plant in, and we'll flag good companions and bad neighbors as you go.

 ↑ North